 Our operations are conducted primary outside of the United States through our wholly owned subsidiary.
 As a result, fluctuations in currency exchange rates may significantly affect our sales, profitability and financial position when the foreign currencies, primarily the Hungarian Forint, of its international operations are translated into U.S. dollars for financial reporting.
 In additional, we are also subject to currency fluctuation risk with respect to certain foreign currency denominated receivables and payables.
-Although we cannot predict the extent to which currency fluctuations may or will affect our sales, profits and financial position.
+Although we cannot predict the extent to which currency fluctuations may or will affect our business and financial position, there is a risk that such fluctuations will have an adverse impact on our sales, profits and financial position.
 Because differing portions of our revenues and costs are denominated in foreign currency, movements could impact our margins by, for example, decreasing our foreign revenues when the dollar strengthens and not correspondingly decreasing our expenses.
 We do not currently hedge our currency exposure.
 In the future, we may engage in hedging transactions to mitigate foreign exchange risk.

-The translation of our subsidiary's Forint denominated balance sheets into U.S. dollars, as of March 31, 2009, has been affected by the weakening of the U.S. dollar against the Hungarian Forint from 188.55 HUF/USD as of December 31, 2008, to 232.2 HUF/USD as of March 31, 2009, an approximate 18% depreciation in value.
-The average Hungarian Forint/U.S. dollar exchange rates used for the translation of the subsidiaries forint denominated statements of operations into U.S. dollars, for the three months ended March 31, 2009 and 2008 were 217.86 and 171.18, respectively.
+The translation of our subsidiary's Forint denominated balance sheets into U.S. dollars, as of June 30, 2010, has been affected by the strenghtening of the U.S. dollar against the Hungarian Forint from 187.7 HUF/USD as of December 31, 2009, to 232,77 HUF/USD as of June 30, 2010, an approximate 24% increase in value.
+The average Hungarian Forint/U.S. dollar exchange rates used for the translation of the subsidiaries forint denominated statements of operations into U.S. dollars, for the six months ended June 30, 2010 and 2009 were 207.76 and 200.19, respectively.